frigobar/frigobar/README.md

 # frigobar

-A component library to use on posts of my blog https://allysson.me
+Frigobar is a simple component library built with [React](https://reactjs.org/ 'React').